-Prior to the implementation of the Department of Transportation's (DOT) core accounting system, Delphi, the FAA previously allowed the transfer of accounting data to FAA Lines of Business (LOBs) systems independently.
-Upon receiving the account data from each LOB, the system owner would have to build and apply account rules to the data before reporting was possible.
+Before the implementation of the Department of Transportation's (DOT) core accounting system, Delphi, the FAA allowed the transfer of accounting data to FAA Lines of Business (LOBs) systems independently.
+Upon receiving the account data from each LOB, the system owner had to build and apply account rules to the data before reporting was possible.
 What FAA experienced with this mode of data dissemination was that accounting rules were applied inconsistently across FAA systems causing financial reporting to be out of balance with the core accounting system, Delphi.
-This inconsistency with each LOB's financial reporting caused an undue burden on the FAA Office of Accounting, resulting in considerable time and effort in reconciling budgets and financials reports from each of FAA LOB's systems to Delphi.
+This inconsistency with each LOB's financial reporting caused an undue burden on the FAA Office of Accounting, resulting in considerable time and effort in reconciling budgets and financial reports from each of FAA LOB's systems to Delphi.

 To reduce the undue burden to the FAA Accounting Office, the FAA decided to centralize the distribution of Delphi financial data.
-This was accomplished by creating Delphi Transaction File (DTF) where Delphi financial data would be transformed by applying consistent business and accounting rules that would balance back to the Delphi General Ledger.
+This was accomplished by creating DTF where Delphi financial data would be transformed by applying consistent business and accounting rules that would balance back to the Delphi General Ledger.
 DTF was then offered to the LOBs as a single source of Delphi data.

-DTF serves as a centralized repository of historical budget, financial, and performance management information for FAA.
+DTF serves as a centralized repository of historical budget, financial, and performance management information for the FAA.
 The information is extracted from the DOT core accounting system, Delphi.
 While Delphi retains information for all the agencies in the DOT, FAA's DTF contains only financial information specific to the FAA.
-The FAA Office of Information Technology (AIT), Solution Delivery Systems Integration Division (ADE-300) operates DTF for the purpose of storing and providing historical extract of budget, financial, and performance management data for the FAA.
+The FAA Office of Information Technology (AIT), Solution Delivery Systems Integration Division (ADE-300) operates DTF to store and provide a historical extract of budget, financial, and performance management data for the FAA.
 The overall objective of the DTF is to reduce the uncontrolled proliferation, processing, and storage of budget, financial, and performance data.

 DTF financial data is offered to downstream systems that have a business need for the data.
 Access to DTF is provided via a service account for each system upon completion of a signed service agreement with the DTF System Owner.
-Only DTF system administrators have direct access to DTF system and database.
+Only DTF system administrators have direct access to the DTF system and database.
 All other access is provided by a service account that has access to data based on what is authorized via the service agreement.

-DTF maintains the following (all PII comes from system-to-system data exchanges and is not collected directly from the individual):
+DTF contains PII from the following types of individuals (all PII comes from multiple system-to-system data exchanges2 and is not collected directly from individuals):

-Members of the Public (Businesses/Vendors/Customers that do business with the FAA)
+Members of the Public (Businesses/Vendors/Customers that do business with the FAA):